MarkLyck/TIY-day05/README.md

 ## Day 5 Project - SURF & PADDLE CO.

+I uploaded a live version to surge.sh, However surge doesn't always upload the images correctly, so there are 2 missing images in this project.

 LIVE website: [mlyck-day05.surge.sh](https://mlyck-day05.surge.sh)

 We were tasked to recreate a pixel perfect website from an image